Wilder 79 Exceptional

 What's it like Living in Wilder?

-Located in the state of Vermont, Wilder is a smaller city with a population of 3,146 people.
+Wilder, Vermont is a small-sized city with a population of 3,263 people.
+Wilder has a population density of 3,797 people per square mile.
+This would be considered well above the national population density level.
 If we take a look at the last Census, the vast majority of the population falls within one racial group (94% White).
 Given that fact, Wilder could be considered less diverse than other cities.
-If you prefer shorter commutes, living in Wilder will be a delight.
-With an average one-way commute time of just 20 minutes, traveling to and from work is notably more convenient than the national average, which stands at 26 minutes.
+Not a fan of sitting in traffic during your commute to work?
+Wilder offers shorter work commutes, with an average one-way commute time taking only 20 minutes, far lower than the national average of 26 minutes.

 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Wilder has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.